abinit/abinit/doc/tutorial/eph4mob.md

 This option is enabled at configure time by using `enable_gw_dpc="no"` (this is the default behaviour).

 If these tricks do not solve your problem, consider using OpenMP threads.
-The code is not highly-optimized for OpenMP but a few threads may be useful to avoid replicating memory at the MPI level.
+The code is not highly-optimized for OpenMP but a couple of threads may be useful to avoid replicating memory at the MPI level.
 As a rule of thumb, 2-4 OpenMP threads should be OK provided you link with threaded FFT and BLAS libraries.
 To compile ABINIT with OpenMP support and link with a threaded library see the corresponding section in the [compilation tutorial](compilation).